 If you have been watching The Great British Bake Off, with the rest of the nation on a Tuesday night, you may have chanced upon the new John Lewis advertising campaign.
 Is it Christmas?
 No, it’s a new visual identity, a subtle but clever name change wrapped neatly in striped nostalgia by Pentagram Partner Harry Pearce.

 Another distinctive addition is the use of a striped pattern influenced by John Lewis’ earlier diamond pattern branding from the 60s.
-The proportion of the new stripes were directly taken from the Peter Hatch design and though the colours, angles and scale may be more fluid, the proportion does not waiver.
+The proportion of the new stripes was directly taken from the Peter Hatch design and though the colours, angles and scale may be more fluid, the proportion does not waiver.

 Some differences are left between Waitrose & Partners and John Lewis & Partners.
 Whilst all colour has been stripped from John Lewis, Waitrose has held fast to its distinctive green and added additional green tones and shades to give the strip a bright and fresh appearance.
-Personally I find the more colourful waitrose applications much more interesting and modern, whilst the John Lewis mark, when restrained within it’s black box feels under developed and too close to Marks and Spencer.
+Personally, I find the more colourful Waitrose applications much more interesting and modern, whilst the John Lewis mark, when restrained within its black box feels underdeveloped and too close to Marks and Spencer.

 I especially enjoy the secondary palette that Waitrose Partners have implemented across some of their products.
-Pentagram’s wide ranging examples of the different applications show just how well the initially bland seeming striped pattern can be applied to create a recognisable visual for the John Lewis Partnership.
+Pentagram’s wide-ranging examples of the different applications show just how well the initially bland seeming striped pattern can be applied to create a recognisable visual for the John Lewis Partnership.